infernodragon456/Computer_Graphics_Assignments/README.md

 2. Locate the green space station (your destination)
 3. Navigate to the destination using the direction indicator
 4. Defend yourself against pirate ships along the way
+5. Maintain your ship's health above zero to avoid mission failure
-5. Successfully dock with the space station to complete the mission
+6. Successfully dock with the space station to complete the mission
-6. Return to the main menu to play again
+7. Return to the main menu to play again

 ## Game Environment